Winter Furnace Maintenance Checklist for Portland Homes

 Keep the Heat On All Winter

-Efficiency Heating & Cooling delivers 24/7 furnace support across the Portland metro area.
-From proactive tune-ups to emergency repairs, we keep your family safe during the coldest nights of the year.
+Efficiency Heating & Cooling runs 24/7 furnace support across the Portland metro.
+From scheduled tune-ups to emergency heating repair, we’re here when it matters most.